-[Check out the most recent Cascadia in our review of the Brooks Cascasdia 15 and Cascadia 15 GTX.]
+Check out the most recent Cascadia in our Brooks Cascasdia 17 review.

 The Brooks Cascadia 4 are the sole reason I’ve not reviewed a pair of single pair of shoes on iRunFar since reviewing END Footwear’s WOW on April 24.
 (END has since gone belly up.)
 I started writing this review of the Cascadia 4 way back on April 10.
 Ever since, I’ve kept telling myself, “Just one more run and I’ll write the Cascadia review,” but I just couldn’t put the Cascadia 4 in the closet.
 I liked them too much.
 Here’s what I had to say a full six months ago:

 “Man, I sure am glad that I hadn’t run more than 2 miles in the fourth iteration of Brook’s Cascadia before I ran the Marathon des Sables, because I sure would have had a difficult decision to make.
 Out of the box, the Cascadia 4 feel lightweight, breathable, stable, and cushy.”

 “During an initial test on pavement, the Cascadia were one of, if not the best, cushioned trail shoes I’ve ever tried.
 Even more impressive is the Cascadia’s “feel” on pavement.
 The roll and subsequent gait feel exactly like that of the road shoes many of us are used to wearing.
 While this may not be all that surprising from what is traditionally a road shoe company, it caught me off guard (in a good way) in what is a from-the-ground-up trail shoe design put together with the help of 7-time Western States 100 winner Scott Jurek.
 As someone who gets lots of trail shoes, but very few road shoes to test, I could very easily make these my road shoes.
 Now onto the trail.”